Whether you want to outsource your PPC, hire a paid search specialist to work with your team, or become one yourself, here’s what the career entails.

 Identifying an expert paid search specialist is no easy feat.
 Without knowing the industry, people can quickly become baffled by buzzwords and acronyms and distracted by data.

 First, you need to look in the right place.
 You can find paid search specialists in three ways:

 - Through job and career sites like Zippia, ZipRecruiter, Betterteam, Indeed, LinkedIn, and others

 - Through freelance hubs like Freelancer and Upwork

 - By hiring an agency like HawkSEM

 Choosing a venue also means deciding whether to work with a freelancer, contract an agency, or hire a part-time or full-time employee.
 The specific considerations will vary.
-You may also choose to work with a full-service agency rather than a PPC-specific agency.
+You may also choose to work with a paid search services agency rather than a generic PPC-specific agency.